MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxconfiguration-archiveagelimit-vb.md

-﻿---
+---
-Description: 'Sets or retrieves a value that indicates how long a fax message is kept on the server.' ms.assetid: 'a8fcdfca-1989-408b-919b-086a15345b4e'
+Description: Sets or retrieves a value that indicates how long a fax message is kept on the server. ms.assetid: a8fcdfca-1989-408b-919b-086a15345b4e
-title: 'FaxConfiguration.ArchiveAgeLimit property'
+title: FaxConfiguration.ArchiveAgeLimit property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxConfiguration.ArchiveAgeLimit property